The Term Media Globalization Can Be Defined As

 Q: Who benefits most from media globalization?

 A: Multinational media corporations often benefit the most from media globalization, as they are able to expand their reach and increase their profits.
-However, consumers can also benefit from access to a wider range of media content and perspectives.
+Still, consumers can also benefit from access to a wider range of media content and perspectives.

 Q: What are the ethical considerations of media globalization?